Cayley structures and common knowledge: Coset acyclicity and its structure theory

-In the \EF game on~$\Mf$ and~$\Nf$ we shall maintain, as part of an invariant, auxiliary sets $Q$ in the dual hypergraphs that are $(2m+1)$-closed, for some distance~$m$ that is considered short in a given round of the \EF game.
-So auxiliary sets $Q_{i-1} \subseteq d(\Mf)$ will be chosen to be $(2m_i+1)$-closed.
-Lemma~\ref{le:closureAdd} shows that, in sufficiently acyclic hypergraphs, the addition of~$[w_i]_\emptyset$ to~$Q_{i-1}$ and closure under chordless paths of length~$m_i$ updates~$Q_{i-1}$ to~$Q_{i}$ in a well-behaved manner.
-Here $N^1(P) = \bigcup\{ N^1(p) \colon p \in P \}$ refers to the $1$-neighbourhood of the set $P$ in the Gaifman graph; distance $d(P,q) = \mbox{min}\{ d(p,q) \colon p \in P \}$ between a set and a vertex similarly refers to distance in the Gaifman graph.
-The following lemmas are from~\cite{Otto12JACM}.
+In the analysis of the \EF game it will be important to maintain, as part of an invariant, convex closures of the representations of the pebbled configurations, which means that such convex closures need to be updated to incorporate newly added elements.
+The following lemma shows that, in sufficiently acyclic hypergraphs, such extensions of convex closures are well-behaved and can be controlled.
+In the statement, distance $d(P,q) = \mbox{min}\{ d(p,q) \colon p \in P \}$ between a set and a vertex refers to distance in the Gaifman graph, and $N^1(P) = \bigcup\{ N^1(p) \colon p \in P \}$ is the $1$-neighbourhood of the set $P$ in the Gaifman graph.
+Both the following lemmas are from~\cite{Otto12JACM}.